smatimed/SelectFromDoc/README.md

 set pipenv_venv_in_project=1
 pipenv install
 ```
-The requirements, stored in the file 'Pipfile', (pandas, pandasql, openpyxl, lxml) will be automatically installed
+The requirements, stored in the file 'Pipfile', (pandas, pandasql, openpyxl, lxml, matplotlib) will be automatically installed.

 - Activate the virtual environment :
 ```